Brutus Coste: Later life

 From 1967 to 1976, Coste was an associate professor, then professor emeritus, of international relations and world history at Fairleigh Dickinson University in New Jersey.
 From its formation in 1973, he headed the Truth About Romania Committee.

 Death

 Coste died at the Memorial Sloan-Kettering Cancer Center in New York on 3 September 1984.
 He was survived by his wife Constance.
-He did not live to see the fall of the Ceaușescu regime.
+He did not live to see the fall of the communist regime in Romania.

 Papers

 Papers relating to Coste's life are held in 85 boxes at the Hoover Institution.